NekomimiOwO/AinoCompanion/README.md

 ### Items and rescue

-1. Hold a light physics item.
+1. Hold a light or heavy physics item.
 2. Stand near Ai-Chan.
 3. Press the give-item key, `R` by default.
 4. She picks up the object and attempts to bring it to the available cart/delivery destination.
+5. If two or more player are holding the item, she will not carry to prevent sync errors.
+6. If she is grabed or fall during the delivery the item should fall in the ground near her.

 The same interaction can be used with a player in a downed/tumble state.
 Hold a downed teammate and press `R`, or, if your own character is downed, press `R` while holding no item.
 Ai-Chan will attempt to carry that player.